wbips/wbips-docs/pages/request_api/signPsbt.md

   psbt: string, // base64 encoded string of the psbt broadcast?: boolean // whether to broadcast the transaction }

+Returns: {
+  psbt: string, // base64 encoded string of the psbt, txid?: string, // txid if the transaction was broadcast }
 ```

 ---